-Despite Increasing Evidence They Hurt Children, Trump Touts School Vouchers
+Despite Evidence That They Harm Children, Trump Touts School Vouchers

 By Nadia Prupis / Common Dreams

-President Donald Trump, Education Secretary Besty DeVos, and Sen. Marco Rubio (R-Fla.) on Friday will tout school vouchers under the guise of providing “choice” to students—even as more research emerges that vouchers are no way to help children.
+President Donald Trump, Education Secretary Besty DeVos, and Sen. Marco Rubio, R-Fla., on Friday touted school vouchers under the guise of providing “choice” to students—even as more research emerges that vouchers are no way to help children.

-Trump is visiting the St. Andrew Catholic School in Orlando to promote his $20 billion proposal, which would use public education dollars to fund private schools, including religious ones—a tenet of the program that many say is unconstitutional.
+Trump visited the St. Andrew Catholic School in Orlando to promote his $20 billion proposal, which would use public education dollars to fund private schools, including religious ones—a tenet of the program that many say is unconstitutional.
 DeVos in particular is a strong proponent of voucher systems.

 Protesters gathered early along his motorcade route Friday, including many members of Florida teachers’ unions.
 One woman held signs that read “Build schools, not the wall.”